Fact-checked

 • bronchogenic carcinoma;

-• an increase in the lymph nodes of the mediastinum (which may indicate a malignant neoplasm);
+• enlargement of the mediastinal lymph nodes (which may indicate a malignant neoplasm);

-• expansion of the mediastinum of unknown etiology;
+• widening of the mediastinum of unclear etiology;

-• hyperplasia and swelling of the thymus (thymus gland);
+• hyperplasia and tumor of the thymus gland;

-• neurogenic tumors localized in the paravertebral (paravertebral) sulcus.
+• neurogenic tumors localized in the paravertebral (near-vertebral) groove.

-In addition, the mediastinotomy access is performed for resection of the affected lymph nodes, as well as treatment (by removing suppuration and drainage) of the mediastinal abscess and infections of the pharyngeal space, which often spread to the mediastinum - to its anterior and posterior parts.
-[3]
+In addition, the mediastinotomy approach is used to resect affected lymph nodes, as well as treat (by removing suppuration and draining) mediastinal abscesses and infections of the retropharyngeal space, which often spread to the mediastinum – to its anterior and posterior sections. [ 3 ]

-Through a mediastinotomy in the neck area, the thymus gland is removed - transcervical thymectomy, and an anterior mediastinotomy is used to insert pacemaker electrodes.
+Through a mediastinotomy in the neck area, the thymus gland is removed - transcervical thymectomy, and anterior mediastinotomy is used to install pacemaker electrodes.

 Preparation

-This procedure is carried out in a planned manner, and preparation for it consists in the delivery of a general clinical blood test and a coagulogram.
+This procedure is carried out on a planned basis, and preparation for it consists of passing a general clinical blood test and a coagulogram.
 Mediastinotomy is performed under general anesthesia (intubation), so patients undergo electrocardiography.

-Also, a preoperative CT scan or positron emission tomography (PET) of the chest is done to clarify the individual characteristics of the location of the anatomical structures of the mediastinum, determine metastases (if the patient has a malignant neoplasm) and select the optimal technique for performing in accordance with the diagnosis (established or assumed).
-[4]
+Preoperative CT or positron emission tomography (PET) of the chest is also performed to clarify the individual characteristics of the location of the anatomical structures of the mediastinum, to determine metastases (if the patient has a malignant neoplasm) and to select the optimal technique for performing in accordance with the diagnosis (established or suspected). [ 4 ]

-It is recommended not to take anticoagulants and non-steroidal anti-inflammatory drugs a week before the procedure, and stop eating 6-10 hours before it.
+It is recommended to not take anticoagulants and non-steroidal anti-inflammatory drugs a week before the procedure, and to stop eating 6-10 hours before it.

-There are several basic techniques for surgical opening of direct access to the mediastinum.
+There are several basic techniques for surgically opening direct access to the mediastinum.

-Anterior or parasternal mediastinotomy: a small transverse incision is made in the upper left peri-sternal region, above the second intercostal space, with costal cartilage resection.
-This opens up access to the extrapleural space (aortopulmonary window) and areas of the anterior mediastinum below the aortic arch.
-And to assess the condition of the right-sided, anterior mediastinal or hilar lymph nodes, an anterior approach can be performed in the upper right parasternal zone.
-[5]
+Anterior or parasternal mediastinotomy: A small transverse incision is made in the upper left parasternal region, above the second intercostal space, with resection of the costal cartilage.
+This allows access to the extrapleural space (aortopulmonary window) and the anterior mediastinal areas below the aortic arch.
+Alternatively, an anterior approach in the upper right parasternal area may be used to assess the right-sided, anterior mediastinal, or hilar lymph nodes. [ 5 ]

-Cervical mediastinotomy - suprasternal cervical mediastinotomy according to Razumovsky or collar, that is, colar mediastinotomy - is performed by a transverse incision above the sternum - along the sternocleidomastoid muscle to the anterior surface of the trachea, parallel to the edge of the suprasternal (jugular) fossa.
-The superficial fascia and the superficial leaflet of the own fascia of the neck are dissected, the sternohyoid and sterno-thyroid muscles are pushed apart, and the deep leaf of its own fascia is exfoliated (using a finger or a blunt instrument), entering the slit-like space with loose fiber and moving downward - directly into the anterior part mediastinum.
-[6]
+Cervical mediastinotomy – suprasternal cervical mediastinotomy according to Razumovsky or collar, that is, colar mediastinotomy – is performed by transverse dissection above the sternum – along the sternocleidomastoid muscle to the anterior surface of the trachea, parallel to the edge of the suprasternal (jugular) fossa.
+The superficial fascia and the superficial leaflet of the proper fascia of the neck are dissected, the sternohyoid and sternothyroid muscles are moved apart, and the deep leaflet of the proper fascia is stratified (using a finger or a blunt instrument), entering the slit-like space with loose tissue and moving downwards – directly into the anterior part of the mediastinum. [ 6 ]

-Posterior mediastinotomy is most often performed to the right of the spine - to the side of the paravertebral muscles.
+Posterior mediastinotomy is most often performed on the right side of the spine - on the side of the paravertebral muscles.

 Contraindications to the procedure